Michael Bay: Career

+1992–2005: Breakthrough and stardom

 Bay began working at Propaganda Films, directing commercials and music videos, two weeks after finishing his postgraduate degree.
 His 90-second World War II–inspired Coca-Cola advertisement was picked up by Capitol Records.
 His first national commercial was for the Red Cross, which won a Clio Award in 1992.
-He directed Goodby, Silverstein & Partners' "Got Milk?" ad campaign for the California Milk Processors Board in 1993, which also won a Grand Prix Clio Award for Commercial of the Year.
+He directed Goodby, Silverstein & Partners' "Aaron Burr" commercial as part of the "Got Milk?" ad campaign for the California Milk Processors Board in 1993, which also won a Grand Prix Clio Award for Commercial of the Year.

 Bay's success in music videos gained the attention of producers Jerry Bruckheimer and Don Simpson, who selected him to direct his first feature-length film, Bad Boys.
 It was shot in Miami in 1994 and starred Will Smith and Martin Lawrence.
 The action film was a breakout role for Smith, who was making a transition from television at the time.
 Shooting in Miami was a good experience for Bay, who would later own a home in the city and spend a great deal of time there.
 The film was completed for $19 million and grossed a remarkable $141 million in the summer of 1995.
 Bay's success led to a strong partnership and friendship with Jerry Bruckheimer.

 His follow-up film, The Rock (1996), an action movie set on Alcatraz Island and in the San Francisco Bay area, starred Sean Connery, Nicolas Cage and Ed Harris.
-It was produced by Jerry Bruckheimer and Don Simpson, the latter of whom died five months before its release.
+It was produced by Jerry Bruckheimer and the late Don Simpson, who died five months before its release.
 The film is dedicated to him.
-Connery and Cage won 'Best On-Screen Duo' at the MTV Movie Awards in 1997, and the film was nominated for an Academy Award in the Best Achievement in Sound category for the work of Greg P. Russell, Kevin O'Connell and Keith A. Wester.
+Connery and Cage won "Best On-Screen Duo" at the MTV Movie Awards in 1997, and the film was nominated for an Academy Award in the Best Achievement in Sound category for the work of Greg P. Russell, Kevin O'Connell and Keith A. Wester.
 After the success of The Rock, Bay established his production company Bay Films, with a two-picture deal with Disney.